l33tlamer/unbound-recursive/README.md

 # Unbound-Recursive

-Simple Docker image for [Unbound](https://nlnetlabs.nl/projects/unbound/about/) as recursive DNS resolver
+Simple Docker image for [Unbound](https://nlnetlabs.nl/projects/unbound/about/) as recursive DNS resolver with DNSSEC.

 **This is heavily based on [mvance/unbound](https://hub.docker.com/r/mvance/unbound), all credit to them.**